rendell/ZonMw/README.md

 Filter rest of the islands for comparison

-# Description according to ZonMw workpackage.
+# Description according to ZonMw workpackage